Today’s sales managers have a lot of their plates. From meetings to administrative work to team leadership, they rarely have a moment to spare.

 In either circumstance, the manager can provide opportunity coaching to help the rep steer the deal back on course.
 And this will improve the chances of them ultimately closing the deal.

-Often, though, opportunity is delivered as needed — for example, when a rep raises a question or concern or meeting intelligence uncovers an issue.
+Often, though, opportunity coaching is delivered as needed, like when a rep raises a question or concern or meeting intelligence uncovers an issue.

 #2 Skills sales coaching